exiledgamesstudio/PolygonPilgrimageOldBR_Tutorial_serie/README.md

 ---
 # changelog below (from bottom to top) :
 ---
-- version : 0.7 (currently in repository)
+- version : 0.8 (currently in repository)
+---
+- part 8 added, altough it is missing post process as of now.
+Fixed a bit the UI by putting the compass on top of the screen.
 ---
 - part 7 zone shrinking change, see last part 7 commit for changes.
 ---